leadpony/justify-benchmark/README.md

 # Justify Benchmark

-This project provides benchmarks based on [JMH].
+This project provides benchmarks based on [Java Microbenchmark Harness (JMH)].

 ## How to Build